samjamesobrien/TicTacToe/README.md

 ## 3. Fix the run.sh script

 There is a `run.sh` script in the top of the repo, it should be more convenient than remembering how to run each application we define.

 There is also a `test.sh` script which is working fine.

-`./run.sh` is supposed to run the tests and then run the application.

 ### 3.1 Fix the script
-It isn't working for some reason when we call `./run.sh` but is when we call `bash run.sh` can you fix it?
+It isn't working for some reason when we call `./run.sh` from a normal terminal, but is working when we call `bash run.sh` can you fix it?

 ### 3.2 (Optional) Open the page automatically
 It would be nice if the browser opened to the expected page for us in this script, can we do that?